canonical/ubuntu-pro-for-wsl/docs/tutorial/index.md

 The instances will be removed automatically.

-### Optionally remove the WSL application
+### Remove WSL app

-Only do this if you don't need WSL in this Windows machine for any other reason.
+Only do this if you don't need WSL on this Windows machine following the tutorial.

-As before, in the Windows Start Menu, locate the "WSL" application, right-click on it, and select "Uninstall".
+In the Windows Start Menu locate the "WSL" application, right-click on it then select "Uninstall".

 ## Next steps

-This tutorial has introduced you to all the basic things you can do with UP4W.
+This tutorial has introduced you to the amazing things that can be achieved with with UP4W.
 But there is more to explore:

 | IF YOU ARE WONDERING…          | VISIT…              |
 | ------------------------------ | ------------------- |